sgost/koinX/src/data/staking-guides/how-to-stake-toncoin.md

       the duration.
 alsoReadTitle: Where to buy Toncoin
 alsoReadSlug: Bitcoin Price Prediction
+NonbannerTitle: Non custodial wallet
+NonblogBodyArray:
+  - title: Open an account in an exchange
+    description: Since you are using a custodial wallet, you need to create an account at the desired exchange for verification and to make payments.
+      Enter your correct details and give necessary information from corresponding documents for verification.
+  - title: Add funds to your accounts
+    description:
+      After creating your account in a centralised crypto-exchange, go to its 'Bank Deposit' section, select your desired currency, and make payments that will be further used to buy desired crypto, which here is Toncoin.
+From the paid amount, buy the desired amount of TON coins.
+  - title: Enter the amount of TON you want to stake and duration
+    description: Go to the 'Stake' section of the crypto platform and enter the number of TON coins you wish to stake.
+Then enter the duration for which you want to stake the entered amount of TON coins.
+Remember that there is a minimum and maximum amount of TON you can stake in an exchange.
+Ensure that your entered amount falls in the allowable range.
+  - title: Click CONFIRM
+    description:
+      Finally, confirm your choices for the amount of TON to stake and the duration.
+NonalsoReadTitle: Where to buy Toncoin
+NonalsoReadSlug: Bitcoin Price Prediction
 youtubeContainerTitle: "Popular video guides on Staking Toncoin "
 youtubeArray:
   - link: c4LTPZ_8Am0